true-de/tic-tac-toe/README.md

 # tic-tac-toe
-A simple tic-tact-toe build with html, css and js
+A simple tic-tac-toe build with html, css and js